 Let me use an analogy; When I go to a concert, I actually like it when there are “minor hiccups” and the band isn’t perfect.
-Missed lyrics, off beat segments, equipment failure, all prove that the band is real.
+Missed lyrics, offbeat segments, equipment failure, all prove that the band is real.
 Lip sync and I’ll walk out.
 Play a backing track, sorry, not my thing.
-Live music is suppose to be fun and imperfect.
+Live music is supposed to be fun and imperfect.
 Too perfect and you’ll doubt it was real.

 The Balvenie Signature Twelve is a modest product created by Malt Master David Stewart to celebrate his 45th year in the whisky business.
-Mr. Stewart is the longest-serving malt master in the industry, and by all accounts a modest individual, hence the rather pedestrian 12 years of aging.
+Mr. Stewart is the longest-serving malt master in the industry and by all accounts a modest individual, hence the rather pedestrian 12 years of ageing.

-Good PR companies now how to throw in a couple of perks to get people like me to attend.
+Good PR companies know how to throw in a couple of perks to get people like me to attend.
 Aside from the free scotch and glass blowing demonstration, they brought along the Sam Roberts Band.
 Now, admittedly I’m a big fan, so that was part of the draw.
-And I’m quite happy the PR company did this, because it makes a train trip to Toronto worth while.
+And I’m quite happy the PR company did this because it makes a train trip to Toronto worthwhile.
 If it was just to taste a scotch, I’m not sure I could justify the time and expense for every new release.

 Anyway, for those of you who don’t know about Sam Roberts, they are a down to earth, mainstream, rock band.
 Their live show is fantastic, and if you ever get a chance to go see them, do so.
 I highly recommend you drop by their site and at least check out their new release “Detroit 67”, you can listen/watch it on the Sam Roberts Band site.